-If the copying continues, you’ll have to talk to your friend, otherwise the bubbling resentment could ruin your friendship.
+If the friend won’t stop copying you still, you’ll have to talk to your friend, otherwise the bubbling resentment could ruin your friendship.
 Have a conversation in private and keep it light-hearted – they might be a little defensive at first.
 Try something like: “I noticed you’ve been wearing and buying a lot of the same things as me lately.
 Sometimes it’s okay, but the whole point of these things is to highlight your own unique style.
 That won’t happen if you’re getting everything that I’m getting!”

 Take a break